Ryan McMahon Player Props: Rockies vs. Marlins

 Ryan McMahon At The Plate

-- McMahon has picked up an RBI in 31.9% of his games this season, with more than one RBI in 11.0% of his games.
-He has also produced three or more runs in five contests.
+- McMahon has driven home a run in 29 games this season (31.5%), including more than one RBI in 10.9% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.